RusherDevelopment/rusherhack-plugins/README.md

 ### [Middleclick Wind Charge](https://github.com/kybe236/rusherhack-middleclick-wind-charge)
 **Creator**: [kybe236](https://github.com/kybe236)

-Rusherhack middleclick windcharge plugin - allows you to throw windcharges with middle mouse button and also jump at the same time so you can boost jump.
+Rusherhack middleclick windcharge plugin<br>
+Allows you to throw windcharges with middle mouse button and also jump at the same time so you can boost jump.

 ---